WPI-AIM/ros_falcon/README.md

 ## How to Run:

-Before running this ROS program.
-You may need to run the utility binaries from the `libnifalcon` package.
+Before running this ROS program, you may need to run the utility binaries from the `libnifalcon` package.
 If you installed the `libnifalcon` package properly (i.e. by running `sudo make install`), the binaries should be in your system include path.
+Otherwise, they should be in `<libnifalcon/build/bin>` folder.

 Make sure that the power cord in plugged into the Falcon and the Falcon is connected to the PC.
 Run the following in your terminal